Topics in Geometric Representation Theory

 B2: Stable envelopes and Yangians

-A3: qKZ equations and elliptic KZ equations
+A3: qKZ equations and construction of solutions using quasimaps

 Part II: Enumerative Geometry and Wall-Crossing